mikemichaelis/postgekko/README.md

 Git

-You have cloned this repository to a local repository.

 1. Read but skip this step if you will be customizing #3 below.
     Create three folders on your local computer to be used as persistent storage by postgresSql.